hepaestus/3d-printing/3d-printing-manifesto.md

 <img src="images/anycubic-wash-and-cure-2.jpg" style="width: 40%; margin: 5px;">
 </picture>

-I also have a resin printer for Dnd minis and small precision parts.
-I have the [Anycubic Photo S](https://www.anycubic.com/collections/anycubic-photon-3d-printers/products/anycubic-photon-3d-printer) with the [Wash and Cure Station 2.0](https://www.amazon.com/gp/product/B08JCSSTD5/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=hepaestus-20&creative=9325&linkCode=as2&creativeASIN=B08JCSSTD5&linkId=57b74f3e05d795dc64de733455e5f6f0).
-The wash and cure system is really nice and makes clean up much easier.
+I have an [Anycubic Photo S](https://www.anycubic.com/collections/anycubic-photon-3d-printers/products/anycubic-photon-3d-printer)resin printer for Dnd minis and small precision parts.
+I also opted for the [Wash and Cure Station 2.0](https://www.amazon.com/gp/product/B08JCSSTD5/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=hepaestus-20&creative=9325&linkCode=as2&creativeASIN=B08JCSSTD5&linkId=57b74f3e05d795dc64de733455e5f6f0).
+This was a bonus as it makes clean up much easier and faster.

 ## Other Printers Of Note
 If you have a larger budget and larger ambitions, and or want to print super long/tall items, or a huge series or multiples this is what you would want :)  $+1K [Creality CR30](https://www.creality3dofficial.com/products/cr-30-infinite-z-belt-3d-printer) Infinite Z Belt Printer.